mithunkumarc/learning_angular/property_binding/with_className.md

 #### works similar to ngClass, (need to explore difference)

+The ClassName is the property name of HTML Element.
+Hence we can make use of Property binding to assign the class name to any HTML element.

+The following example assigns CSS Class red to the div element.

+                        <div [className]="'red'">Test</div>

 #### read :  https://ultimatecourses.com/blog/ng-class-angular-classes

 #### ngClass is more flexible , multiple classes can be added.